-Hey Gypsies – we all know that there are a number of different factors that can make a huge difference in the success of a travel nursing assignment.
+Hey Gypsies – we all know that several different factors can make a huge difference in a travel nursing assignment’s success.
 One of the major ones is how you approach housing and housing options.
 Travel Nurse Housing Costs can be a major financial factor.
-Most agencies will provide you with a few options for housing and you will need to figure out what’s best for your and your unique situation.
+Most agencies will provide you with a few housing options, and you will need to figure out what’s best for your and your unique situation.
 Cost is always a factor in the travel nursing housing equation, so we’ve pulled together these 4 tips for reducing housing costs on your next travel nursing assignment.

 Opt for a housing stipend

 Save yourself from the hassle of coordinating a U-Haul rental and moving your needed belongings to each new city.
-The average travel nurse assignment is 13 weeks, but they can be as short as just 4 or 5 weeks.
-Most often, the easiest solution is to rent furnishings and housewares — or find housing with these included.
+The average travel nurse assignment is 13 weeks, but it can be as short as 4 or 5 weeks.
+The easiest solution is to rent furnishings and housewares — or find housing with these included.

 The price of renting might initially dissuade you, but the potential long-term savings pay off.
 This option allows you to avoid the risk of damaging any of your valuable furniture or personal possessions.
 You won’t have to spend time and effort on renting a van and scheduling movers.
 You also don’t have to worry about your existing items fitting into every space you rent.
 Every apartment or house you rent has its own available space and room dimensions.
 Leave that coordination to the professionals and cut your travel nurse housing costs.

 It seems like a small choice to make, but this can have a huge impact over the course of your assignment.
 Eating out is both expensive and unhealthy in comparison to preparing your meals at home.
 When dining out, the average meal costs $12.75 in the U.S. That’s more than $1,000 a month!